marcelllbengs/4D_Deep_Learning/README.md

 Here, we will publish our code for our paper on 4D deep learning for motion analysis using 4D US data.

-You can find the paper here: .....
+You can find the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10083305

-You can find all the models in the model_lib.py file.
+You can find the code for the models in the model_lib.py file.

-This repository also contains an entire environment for training and evaluating models.
-Some example configs for that are given in the cfgs folder.
+Example configurations for the models are given in the cfg folder.

-To start a training run

-python train.py "pc_cfg" "model_cfg" gpuxx

-example: python train.py mtec nPath4D gpu00